 Bek divides AI companies into two categories: copilots and autopilots.

 Autopilots sell the work directly to the end customer.
 Crosby drafts NDAs for companies without involving a law firm.
 WithCoverage sells insurance to CFOs without a broker.
-Rillet closes books for companies — no accounting firm in the loop.
+Rillet closes books for companies with no accounting firm in the loop.

 The competitive dynamics are asymmetric.
 If you sell a tool, every improvement in the underlying AI model is a competitive threat.
 Someone builds a better copilot, yours is obsolete.
-But if you sell the work, every improvement in the model makes your service faster and cheaper to deliver.
+If you sell the work, every improvement in the model makes your service faster and cheaper to deliver.
 The autopilot gets stronger with every model upgrade.
 The copilot gets more replaceable.

 The map of your market

+Add the lines up and you get most of a trillion dollars.
 Every one of those verticals is a firm type I talk to regularly.

-The playbook they are following
+The playbook they’re following

 Bek’s strategy for these startups is specific.
 Start where outsourcing already exists.
 If a company already sends work to an outside firm, three things are true: they’ve accepted external delivery, a budget line exists that can be substituted, and the buyer is already purchasing an outcome rather than a tool.